 Section 54 of the Modern Slavery Act 2015 - slavery and human trafficking statement

-This statement is made in accordance with section 54 of the Modern Slavery Act 2015 (the Act), and constitutes our slavery and human trafficking transparency statement for the financial year ended 31 August, 2019.
-This statement supplements our slavery and human trafficking transparency statement as at 14 February, 2019 and explains the further steps that Nord Anglia Education Limited has taken in the financial year ended 31 August 2020 to identify and reduce the risk of modern slavery occurring within our business and supply chains, and how we plan to develop enhanced policies and procedures to improve our processes going forward.
+This statement is made in accordance with section 54 of the Modern Slavery Act 2015 (the Act) and constitutes our slavery and human trafficking transparency statement for the financial year ended 31 August 2020.
+This statement supplements our slavery and human trafficking transparency statement as at 12 June 2020 and explains the further steps that we have taken in the financial year ended 31 August 2021 to identify and reduce the risk of modern slavery occurring within the company and our supply chains, and how we plan to develop enhanced policies and procedures to improve our processes going forward.

 Policies and Processes

-Nord Anglia Education Limited is committed to combatting modern slavery, and that commitment is reflected in Nord Anglia global policies and in the expectations we impose upon our supply chain and their respective procurement functions.
+Nord Anglia Education Limited is committed to combatting modern slavery, and that commitment is reflected in Nord Anglia Education’s global policies and in the expectations we impose upon our supply chain and their respective procurement functions.

-▪ Having an anti-slavery clause where appropriate in our centrally procured new and renewed contracts with suppliers; this requires our suppliers to certify that they are complying with the Act and associated legislation.
+- Continuing to ensure we have an anti-slavery clause where appropriate in our centrally procured new and renewed contracts with suppliers; this requires our suppliers to certify that they are complying with the Act and associated legislation.

 We also have a wider policy framework reflecting our approach to this issue, which are reflected in particular in the following internal policies:

-▪ Code of Conduct and Ethics Policy
+- Code of Conduct and Ethics Policy

-▪ Anti-Corruption and Bribery Policy
+- Anti-Corruption and Bribery Policy

-▪ Whistle Blower Protection Policy
+- Whistle Blower Protection Policy

-▪ Procurement Policy
+- Procurement Policy

-▪ Background Checking Policy
+- Background Checking Policy

-▪ Nord Anglia Education Safeguarding Policy
+- Nord Anglia Education Safeguarding Policy

-Planned activities FY19/20
+Planned activities for FY2020/21

-In the next financial year, we will build on the work already done to further develop our antimodern slavery policies and procedures.
+In the next financial year, Nord Anglia Education Limited will build on the work already done to further develop its anti-modern slavery policies and procedures.
 Planned activities include:

-- Continue to raise awareness across the company via internal communication channels, with links to website www.modernslavery.co.uk.
+- Continue to raise awareness across the company via internal communication channels, with links to website www.modernslavery.co.uk]

 Andrew Fitzmaurice, Director